AI change management is project management for humans

 The research on technology resistance identifies trust as foundational.
 Employees need to trust that management has their interests in mind.
 Not empty promises about job security.
 Actual investment in skill development.
 Transparent conversations about which roles change and how.

 Stop saying AI will not replace anyone.
 Nobody believes that anyway.
 Instead, commit to retraining people whose roles change significantly.
 Put budget behind it.
-Data shows 48% of employees would use AI tools more if they received formal training.
-Yet 38% of adoption challenges stem from insufficient training.
+Only one-third of employees report receiving any AI training in the past year.
+Prosci research shows 38 percent of AI adoption challenges stem directly from insufficient training, making user proficiency the single largest failure point.

 Create safe experimentation spaces.
 Let teams test AI tools without the pressure of immediate productivity gains.
 Behavioral research on AI adoption shows that perceived usefulness is the strongest predictor of willingness to use AI systems.
 People need to experience value firsthand, not hear about it in presentations.